What Is the Shear Strength of Soil? Tests & Formula

 The shear strength of soil is key knowledge for ground engineers and is vital to any design project.
-At some point, everything that is built makes contact with the ground – and transfers load into it.
-Understanding what influences the strength of a soil and quantifying it, are always the first steps to be taken during the design phase.
+Everything that is built makes contact with the ground – and transfers load into it.
+As such, it's essential to understand and quantify the shear strength of the soil during the design phase ensuring that you avoid any construction catastrophes which can arise from the shear failure of soil.

 Use the links below to jump to the section you’re most interested in: